 Ang Pamana is the Tagalog noun for the heritage, the legacy, or the inheritance.

-Chiara Cox's contemporary Filipino Textile exhibit serves to link Filipinos in the USA and Filipinos in the Philippines by showcasing their shared culture and heritage through a visual display of a variety of fabrics and a discussion of weaving traditions still found in Luzon, Visayas and Mindanao today.
-By exhibiting different Philippine weaves, this collection aims to preserve Filipino cultural heritage, keep the legacy of traditional Filipino weavers alive, and educate the diaspora of Filipinos about their cultural inheritance.
+Chiara Cox's contemporary Filipino Textile exhibit serves to link Filipinos in the USA and Filipinos in the Philippines by promoting their shared culture and heritage through a visual display of a variety of fabrics and a discussion of weaving traditions still found in Luzon, Visayas and Mindanao today.
+Through exhibitions, this collection also aims to educate viewers about different Filipino weaves, encourage the preservation and enhancement of weaving traditions, and help sustain weaving communities.

 The Collection

 As the Music and Art Ambassador of her Filipino American community in South Carolina, Chiara Cox's goal is to promote and educate Filipino culture within and without her Fil-Am community.
 The purpose of this collection is to do just that.
 With the help of HABI The Philippine Textile Council, Chiara was able to acquire museum quality pieces produced by different tribes and weavers to reflect the unique heritage, customs, and beliefs of the many people of the Philippines.
-Through a visual display of a variety of threaded traditions, the collection aims to connect Filipino to Filipino American, bridge the gap between Filipino and American, connect past to present by supporting the preservation of traditional weaving techniques, and empower Filipino weavers economically to adapt to contemporary markets and trends by promoting their work and thereby sustaining their communities.
+Through a visual display of a variety of threaded traditions, the collection aims to connect Filipino to Filipino American, bridge the gap between Filipino and American, connect past to present by supporting, advocating, and empowering Filipino weavers economically to adapt to contemporary markets and trends by promoting their work and thereby sustaining their communities.

 The collection includes weaves of cotton, piña (pineapple fibers), bridal satin, and abaca (banana fibers) representing traditions from the Cordillera Mountains of Luzon in northern Philippines all the way to the Sulu Islands of Mindanao in the southern islands of the archipelago.
 The exhibit also comes with three Threaded Traditions documentaries by HABI The Philippine Textile Council that are crucial to understanding the craftsmanship of the artisans and how traditions are being preserved today.
 These include Ikat of Cordillera, Textiles of Panay Island, and Memoirs of a Textile: Inabal of the Bagobo-Tagabawa